MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1724-type-names-should-not-match-namespaces.md

 ms.workload:
   - "multiple"
 ---
-# CA1724: Type Names Should Not Match Namespaces
+# CA1724: Type names should not match namespaces

 |||
 |-|-|